-Kenyan music is already killing it with NuNairobi musicians doing the most.
-Organizing more live shows, promoting their music videos online, selling cool badges and hoodies, and releasing quality albums on their own without record labels.
+Kenyan music is already killing it with NuNairobi musicians doing the most: organizing live concerts, promoting their music online, selling cool merchandise, and releasing quality albums on their own without record labels.

 Now as long as I see a movie is Kenyan and has made it to the cinema, I’m in.

 1. Kati Kati

-For anyone who cares to listen, I tell them Kati Kati is probably my favorite Kenyan film so far.
+For anyone who cares to listen, I tell them Kati Kati is probably my favourite Kenyan film so far.
 It’s also the movie that publicly changed the Kenyan game.

-So, who wants to watch Kati Kati on Showmax?
+Now, who wants to watch Kati Kati on Showmax?

 2. Watu Wote

 Watu Wote made history in 2017 as the first Kenyan film nominated in the category of the best short live-action film at the 90th Oscars.
-The Kenyan team proudly dazzled in their African red carpet outfits at Dolby Theatre, Hollywood while brushing shoulders with the Wakanda Nation.
+And the Kenyan team proudly dazzled in their African red carpet outfits at Dolby Theatre, Hollywood while brushing shoulders with the Wakanda Nation.

 3. 18 hours

-The two show up as a Kenyan paramedic and ambulance driver who are stuck with a road accident victim for 18 hours because they can’t find an available hospital.
-And we follow them on the gruelling journey as they run out of time to save his life.
+The two show up as a Kenyan paramedic and ambulance driver respectively.
+They are stuck with a road accident victim for 18 hours because they can’t find an available hospital.
+And we follow them on a gruelling journey as they run out of time to save his life.

 I couldn’t believe the tears that burst out of me, seeing the anguish of the helpless widow played by Sue Wanjiru.

-After the free screening at Alliance Francaise, we had a Q&A session with the director Njue Kevin and a couple of medical experts.
-We learnt that the family of Alex Madaga was compensated and there’s a health bill drafted to prevent an unnecessary death from happening again.
-We were even given ambulance contact cards to pass to our family members.
+After the free movie screening at Alliance Francaise thanks to European Film Festival, we had a Q&A session with the movie director Njue Kevin and a couple of medical experts.
+We learnt that the family of the late Alex Madaga was compensated and there’s a health bill drafted to prevent such an unnecessary death from happening again.
+They even gave us ambulance contact cards to pass to our family members.

 4. Supa Modo

-Stylist Wambui Thimba dressed the lead actresses in Peperuka, Chilli Mango and other made in Kenya fashion brands.
-In the background of their complicated love drama is fierce music from Kenyan female musicians Muthoni Drummer Queen, Chemutai Sage, Trina Mungai and Mumbi Kasumba.
+Stylist Wambui Thimba dressed both lead actresses in Peperuka, Chilli Mango and other Made in Kenya fashion brands.
+And in the background of their complicated love drama is fierce music from Kenyan female musicians Muthoni Drummer Queen, Chemutai Sage, Trina Mungai and Mumbi Kasumba.
 Yes, it was a #SHE affair.

 This was a Kenyan first, and not just at Cannes.
-Despite the great heights this Kenyan film is taking us, the Kenya Film Classification Board was quick to ban the movie for its theme.
-This only increased our appetite to watch it.
+Despite the great heights this Kenyan film took us, the Kenya Film Classification Board (KFCB) was quick to ban the movie for its bold theme.

 Doesn’t it make you want to peel off your sweater?

-Rafiki reminds me of Stories of our lives by Nest Collective, an anthology film inspired by true stories of LGBT people living in Kenya.
+Rafiki reminds me of Stories of Our Lives by The Nest Collective, an anthology film inspired by true stories of LGBTQ people living in Kenya.
 Indie Wire called it “a beautiful little film about love, about humanity”.
-And it came with a dreamy soundtrack by Jim Chuchu who was once part of Just A Band.
+And it came with a dreamy soundtrack by Jim Chuchu who was part of Just A Band.

-Even though KFCB aka the moral police banned Rafiki, the high court overruled the ban for a week in order for it to qualify for The Oscars.
-The only condition, it was rated over 18 – as it should have just been in the first place.
-And young adults turned up in numbers to finally exercise their right to consume Kenyan content.
+Even though KFCB aka the moral police banned Rafiki, the high court overruled the ban for a week in order for it to qualify for the Oscars.
+The only condition, it was to be rated over 18 – as it should have been in the first place.
+And young adults turned up in numbers to exercise their right to consume Kenyan content.

-It’s not just Kenyan film that’s winning, but African independent film too.
-If you come across South African drama Vaya or Zambia’s I am not a witch, thank your lucky stars.
-They are raw and relatable about real African issues.
-African filmmakers telling our own stories on screen.
+It’s not just Kenyan film that’s winning, but African indie film too.
+If you ever come across the South African drama “Vaya”, Zambia’s “I Am Not A Witch” or “The Boy Who Harnessed The Wind” from Malawi, thank your lucky stars.
+They are real films about real African issues you will relate to.